labarilem/notes/notes/building-microservices/deployment.md

 - Maintain the ability to deploy microservices independently.
 - Separate source code and CI builds for each microservices.
 - Use a single-service per host/container model.
 Evaluate the tooling aiming for high levels of automation.
 - Understand how deployment choices affects developers.
-Creating tools that help deploying to different environments helps a lot.
+Creating tools that make it easy to deploy to different environments helps a lot.